MarshallRoll/College-Projects/README.md

 #### Problem Sets
 * Various problem sets completed in RStudio to practice linear algebra concepts such as eigenvectors and eigenvalues, projection onto subspaces, Fourier Analysis, regression modeling, and stochastic matrices.

-## Core Concepts in Computer Science (COMP 123)

-#### Jeopardy
-* Game in which users play a 9-question trivia game, getting "money" for each question answered correctly in each of three different categories.
-After attempting all 9 questions, users will have to answer a "Final Jeopardy" question, deciding how much of their earnings to wager.
-Written in Python.